lhthang96/aws_iot_playground/README.md

 # Setup

-This project uses AWS Cognito for authentication and authorization, to keep it simple, we can configure a identity pool to allow unauthenticated identities.
+This project uses AWS Cognito for authentication and authorization, to keep it simple, we can configure an identity pool to allow unauthenticated identities.

 Ref: https://serverlessguru.com/blog/part-one-serverless-real-time-reactjs-app-aws-iot-mqtt

 But instead of using amplify pubsub service, we will connect to AWS IoT Broker via `mqtt.js`.

-After follow the setup above, create a `.env` file in the root directory
+Following the setup above and create a `.env` file in the root directory

 ```env
 REACT_APP_IDENTITY_POOL_ID = your_identity_pool_id